Ian-Kiprotich/Why-Code/README.md

-# Why-Code..
+# Why-Code.

-This Blog explain reasons as to why Code
+This Blog explain reasons as to why Code.

 < *Why one should learn and start to code* >